FelipeTaiarol/elixir_event_sourcing/README.md

 ## Folder Structure
 ```
 lib
 ├── entities     -> Code for the Event Sourcing library.
-The central component is the Entities.Entity macro.
+The central component is the Entity macro.
 ├── example      -> Example usage of the Entity macro in the ShoppingList Entity.
 └── example_web  -> Graphql that consumes the ShoppingList Entity.
 ```